worldmaking/datt3074/index.md

 A wonderful example of the trapezoidal method is the state variable filter (e.g. `go.svf`), which, similar to biquads, can produce many different output spectra, but it does them all at once, and can be modulated at audio-rates very nicely.
 This will be our go-to filter most of the time.
 See **trapezoidal-state-variable-filter.maxpat**

 [Back to top](#top)

-# Week 6: Reading week
+# Reading week

+**Homework**

+- Read through Chapter 7 in advance of next week, and bring any questions or ideas to discuss!
+- Begin thinking about [final project](#final-project) ideas

 [Back to top](#top)